bsmith675/Horiseon-Code-Refactor-/README.md

 **Mission**

-The mission was to provide a website that meets accessibility standards through the       implementation of semantic HTML elements, elements follow logical structure, accessible alt attributes, heading attributes in sequential order, and a title element that is concise and descriptive.
+The mission was to provide a website that meets accessibility standards through the       implementation of semantic HTML elements, elements following logical structure, accessible alt attributes, heading attributes in sequential order, and a title element that is concise and descriptive.

 **HTML**